 The Three Cajun Basics

-You’ve watched plenty of Emerill shows on Cable TV and you even went to New Orleans once on a business trip but do you really know Cajun food?
+You’ve watched plenty of Emerill shows on web site and you even went to New Orleans once on a business trip but do you really know Cajun food?
 Here are three items you’ve got to know how to work with if you really want to make the claim you ‘know how to cook Cajun.”

 The Holy Trinity – We speak, of course, of celery, onions and bell peppers, the foundation of any true Cajun dish.
 They come together (usually with garlic) to make a fragrant base for sauces, soups and even bouillabaisse.